 Temporal patterns

 While the absolute magnitude of DOC varied between sites, DOC concentrations across the GVWSA followed a near-sinusoidal pattern over time.
-DOC was highest in the early wet season, then progressively decreased with lows during the coldest periods.
+DOC was highest in the early wet season, then progressively decreased with flows during the coldest periods.
 DOC concentrations increased over the summer, reaching highs for the start of the wet season.
 Overall, there was negligible difference in NOM concentrations between seasons; both wet and dry seasons had mean DOC of 6 ± 3 mg/L .
 Overall, stream DOC was higher than the recommended 4 mg/L TOC for source water quality (British Columbia Ministry of Environment 2017).
 However, reservoir dynamics would likely alter the concentration and character of stream DOC prior to intake for drinking water treatment.

 While concentrations remained similar on average over seasons, NOM character was considerably more aromatic in the wet season (18.33 m-1 ± 44%) than in the dry season (8.99 m-1 ± 63%).
 Seasonal changes in the relationship between DOC and SAC254 were observed across the GVWSA, and indicated that wet-season NOM was predominantly humic content and dry-season NOM was more aliphatic.
 These observations support a shift in NOM source pools from autochthonous in the dry (summer) period to allochthonous in the wet season, when the landscape was more connected to the river systems.
 The seasonal shifts observed in this project agree with the shift from autochthonous to allochthonous NOM that is predicted by the river continuum concept (Vannote et al. 1980; Meyer and Tate 1983).